 - carry out your training in an approved country and at a place approved by the Erasmus+ programme

-- apply for the scholarship before or just after the traineeship period has begun.
+- apply for the scholarship before the traineeship period has begun.
 No scholarship can be granted after completion of the traineeship period

 - follow the conditions stipulated in the Erasmus+ traineeship application and in the contracts to be drawn up